tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 This will give you some idea of how robust your model is when it comes to choosing a confidence threshold.
 If the model has a consistently high F1 across a wide range of values, then the exact value of confidence threshold .
 If the F1 value peaks at a very specific threshold and falls off dramatically outside of that, the model

-## How do you tell if a model is performing well or not?

-Many people want to know if their model is good or not.
-What is a good F1 score?

-Below is a set of quick ways

-Are you looking at test set performance?

-Does the F1-confidence curve look?